xiix0/scam/README.md

-Q:	What's the difference between USL and the Titanic?
+Q:	What do they call the alphabet in Arkansas?
-A:	The Titanic had a band.
+A:	The impossible dream.